michaelfester/docs/docs/guides/tips/subcategories-hierarchies.md

 When we link items together with relations, we are in a sense _categorizing_ those items.
 If we relate all employees to locations, then we could say that our employees belong in different categories of locations.

 But what happens when we want to have subcategories?
-Well we don’t need to do anything different in the data editor, we just need to think clearly about hierarchy and more specifically, 'parents' & 'children'.
+Well we don't need to do anything different in the data editor, we just need to think clearly about hierarchy and more specifically, 'parents' & 'children'.

 ## Parents & children

-When working with multiple categories, it’s important to realize that each level of category will have a parent or child, or both.
+When working with multiple categories, it's important to realize that each level of category will have a parent or child, or both.
 In the example below, we have a list of food types.
-A parent is the item 1-level-above in the hierarchy and a ‘child’ is an item 1-level-below in the hierarchy.
+A parent is the item 1-level-above in the hierarchy and a ‘child' is an item 1-level-below in the hierarchy.

 ![](</docs/guides/tips/subcategories-hierarchies/Group%209%20(1).png>)